Latent protein trees: Artificial data

-We can also asses the performance of our model in terms of covariance matrix and missing values estimation.
-We compare LPT and sLPT with a sparse factor model as proposed by \citep[sFM,][]{carvalho08} but equipped with the same priors for missing values and batch effects used by our model.
+We can also assess the performance of our model in terms of covariance matrix and missing value estimation.
+We compare LPT and sLPT as well as a sparse factor model as proposed by \citet{carvalho08}, sFM, which utilizes the same priors for missing values and batch effects used by our model.
 For sFM we set the number of factors to $N_F+N_P=\{21,24\}$, accordingly.
-In principle, the sparse model is flexible enough to estimate $\A$ and $\B$ but not $\S$ for the model assumes independent profiles, similar to sLPT.
-Table~\ref{tb:artificial_mse} shows summaries of mean square error ({\sc mse}), mean absolute error ({\sc mae}) and maximum absolute bias ({\sc mab}) across replicates for the methods under consideration. \modded{As seen in Table~{\ref{tb:artificial_mse}}, our model performs better than the other two alternatives.
-In particular, we see that sLPT and LPT behave similarly in terms of missing value estimation, however LPT significantly outperforms the others in terms of covariance matrix estimation as the model explicitly accounts for it.
-Significance is measured in terms of median {\sc mse}, {\sc mae} and {\sc mab} pairwise differences with $p$-vale threshold $0.01$.}
+In principle, the sparse model is flexible enough to estimate $\A$ and $\B$ but not $\S$, for the model assumes independent profiles, similar to sLPT.
+Table~\ref{tbartificialmse} shows summaries of mean square error (\textsc{mse}), mean absolute error (\textsc{mae}) and maximum absolute bias (\textsc{mab}) across replicates for the methods under consideration.
+As seen in Table \ref{tbartificialmse}, our model performs better than the other two alternatives.
+In particular, we see that sLPT and LPT behave similarly in terms of missing value estimation, however, LPT significantly outperforms the others in terms of covariance matrix estimation, as the model explicitly accounts for it.
+Significance is measured in terms of median \textsc{mse}, \textsc{mae} and \textsc{mab} pairwise differences with $p$-value threshold $0.01$.

-The entire experiment was repeated for small variations in the hyperparameters of the models and the artificial data generator without considerable changes in the performance measures.
-In general terms, we observed good mixing in the sampler from exploratory and standard diagnostic tests.
-We also repeated the experiment with correlation across samples and inverse Wishart distribution for the matrix $\bPhi$ with results similar to those shown in Tables \ref{tb:artificial_nf} and \ref{tb:artificial_mse}.
+The entire experiment was repeated for small variations in the hyperparameters of the models and the artificial data generator without considerable changes in the results.
+In general terms, we observed good mixing in the sampler using exploratory and standard diagnostic tests.
+We also repeated the experiment with correlation across samples and an inverse Wishart distribution for the matrix $\bPhi$ with results similar to those in Tables \ref{tbartificialnf} and \ref{tbartificialmse}.